lmoffereins/bulk-create-users/README.md

 # Bulk Create Users #

-Create multiple users at once
+Create, import or update multiple users at once

 ## Description ##

 > This WordPress plugin requires at least [WordPress](https://wordpress.org) 4.0.

-Upload a CSV file, set the corresponding user data fields and other import settings, and create/update your users!
+Upload a CSV file, set the corresponding user data fields and other import settings, and create/update your users.
 This plugin runs on both single site and multisite installations, under Admin > Users.

 The default import settings contain: